We will secure the MySQL installation by running mysql_secure_installation.

 Type 'help;' or '\h' for help.
 Type '\c' to clear the current input statement.

-Create a new database named espocrm using the command below:
+Create a new database named bigtreecms using the command below:

-A secure connection is now a requirement for web application.
-Last step that we will do in this tutorial is changing the connection to only use https.
+A secure connection is now a requirement for web applications.
+The last step that we will do in this tutorial is changing the connection to only use https.
 We assume that you already have SSL certificate and private key.

-Let's create new apache virtual host configuration on /etc/apache2/sites-available/espocrm-ssl.conf with contents below.
+Let's create a new apache virtual host configuration on /etc/apache2/sites-available/bigtreecms-ssl.conf with contents below.
 Don't forget to change:

 # Uncomment the following directive when using client certificate authentication